brettvac/hikashop-user-group/README.md

 # Hikashop Group Plugin

-This plugin enables you to change the group of a user after purchasing a product in Hikashop.
+This plugin enables you to change the group of a user after purchasing a product in Hikashop Starter.
 Works with Joomla!
-4x and 5x and Hikashop 5.x
+4 and is backward compatible with Joomla!
+5.

 ## Description
-The Hikashop Group Plugin allows you to automatically change a user's group in Joomla after they purchase a specific product in Hikashop.
+The Hikashop Group Plugin allows you to automatically add a user to a new group in Joomla after they purchase a specific product in Hikashop Starter.
 This is useful for managing user permissions and access based on their purchases.

 ## Features
 - Changes user group after product purchase